 If the wild-type normal allele is dominant and expressed over mutant allele then even in heterozygous condition, the loss of function mutation remains recessive.
 It is also called a null mutation.

 Mutant allele is expressed in a condition where both the recessive alleles (homozygous recessive) are overexpressed as compared to the normal wild-type allele.

 Gain of function mutation

-In sickle cell anaemia-heterozygous condition, individual remain unaffected but mutation gives one additional benefit. it protects against the malaria parasite.
-However, in the homozygous mutant condition, it causes anaemia.
+In sickle cell anaemia-heterozygous condition, individual remain unaffected but mutation gives one additional benefit.
+It protects against the malaria parasite.
+Despite, in the homozygous mutant condition, it causes anaemia.